-The policy has been developed with input from representatives of the whole school community and it is readily available to members of the public on the school website.
-The policy is a working document and will be reviewed on an annual basis by the equalities governor and the equalities lead within the school.
+The policy has been developed with input from representative of the whole school community and it is readily available to members of the public on the school website.
+The policy is a working document and will be reviewed every 2 years by the equalities governor and the equalities lead within the school.
 Progress against action plan targets is reviewed and monitored by the equalities governor on a termly basis and reported back to governors during termly meetings.